-If you have been accused of forgery, you have the right to fight the charges.
+If you have been accused of shoplifting, you have the right to fight the charges.
 An experienced attorney can help.
 At Pearson & Paris, P.C., we have more than 50 years of combined legal experience that we will use in your defense.
 Perhaps more importantly, our top criminal defense attorney is a former senior prosecutor who knows how district attorneys handle these cases.
 That knowledge allows us to create effective strategies ranging from negotiation to courtroom battles.

-Call us at 303-872-4719 in the greater Denver area or toll free at 888-725-2609 across Colorado for an initial consultation at reduced rates.
+Call us at 303-872-4719 in the Greater Denver area or toll free at 888-725-2609 across Colorado for an initial consultation at reduced rates.
 You can also contact us online.

-Shoplifting falls under the general concept of theft, where a person knowingly takes the property of another without authorization and conceals the thing of value intending that such concealment will deprive the other person permanently of its use and benefit.
-If any person willfully conceals unpurchased goods, wares, or merchandise that is offered for sale, the court may consider that evidence sufficient to conclude that the person intended to commit the crime of theft/shoplifting.
+Shoplifting falls under the general concept of theft, when a person knowingly takes the property of another without authorization and conceals the thing of value intending that such concealment will deprive the other person permanently of its use and benefit.
+If any person willfully conceals unpurchased goods, wares or merchandise that is offered for sale, the court may consider that evidence sufficient to conclude that the person intended to commit the crime of theft/shoplifting.

-Possible Defenses for shoplifting
+Possible Defenses For Shoplifting

-Call us at 303-872-4719 in the greater Denver area or toll free across Colorado at 888-725-2609 for an initial consultation at reduced rates.
+Call us at 303-872-4719 in the Greater Denver area or toll free across Colorado at 888-725-2609 for an initial consultation at reduced rates.
 You can also contact us online.